Turbash/image_converter/README.md

 * A one command run feature with args.

-* A nice terminal interactive ui if u want that
+* A nice terminal interactive ui if u want that.

 * Backround removal using a very nice model.